 Bro.
 Dr. Goode was the first African American to run for a public office in Alabama since 1870 when he ran for a place on the Board of School Commissioners in 1954.

 In 1938, Dr. Wilbourne L. Russell a respected dentist and civic leader founded Rho Alpha Chapter of Omega Psi Phi Fraternity, Inc. and Mobile Area Mardi Gras Association.
 Dr. Russell was award Fifty Year Pin at the Atlanta Conclave in 1976.
 He attended The Emerson Normal and Industrial Institute.
-He was a charter member of Gamma Psi, formerly Phi Chapter - organized in 1921.
+He was a charter member of Gamma Psi, formerly Phi Chapter - organized in 1923.
 Brother Russell attended Temple University Dental School, Philadelphia, PA where he was instrumental in organizing Mu Chapter.
 He returned to Mobile in 1928 and began his Dental practice.
-We commend Dr. Russell for many contributions to the cultural, business, the civic and religious life of The City of Mobile.
+We commend Dr. Russell for many contributions to the cultural, business, civic, and religious life of The City of Mobile.
+Bro.
+Russell entered Omega Chapter on January 17, 1998.

 Bro.
 Hershell R. Wiliams was initiated into the Fraternity in the early 1920s at Eta Psi Chapter on the campus of Fisk University in Nashville, Tennessee.
 Bro.
 Williams received a Bachelor of Arts Degree in Sociology from Fisk in 1924, after which he returned to his home of Mobile, Alabama, to join his father, the late Dr. H.R.
 Williams, in the drug business, and to work as a member of the Mobile School System.
 During his spare time, he contributed articles to one of the ‘colored weeklies’.